StamusNetworks/stamus_for_splunk/README.md

-# Welcome to Stamus Networks App for Splunk documentation
+# Welcome to Stamus Networks App for Splunk® documentation

 # Overview

 ## Introduction

-Stamus Networks App for Splunk is an application designed for Suricata sensors users and Scirius Security Platform users.
+Stamus Networks App for Splunk® is an application designed for Suricata sensors users and Scirius Security Platform users.